+The short answer: kids should get the vaccine as soon as one is available to them.
 On May 10, 2021, the FDA expanded authorization for the Pfizer-BioNTech COVID vaccine for 12-15-year-olds.
 On May 12, the Advisory Committee on Immunization Practices also recommended this vaccine for use in kids age 12 and up.
-With this announcement, many parents are wondering when, and even if, to get the COVID vaccine for their kids. … Continue reading Ask SciMoms: When should I get the COVID vaccine for my kids?
+With this announcement, … Continue reading Ask SciMoms: When should I get the COVID vaccine for my kids?

 In this post, the SciMoms answer questions about the COVID lab-release theory, the origins of COVID, and how these questions impact us.

 As COVID numbers decline and people make their ways back to the workplace, many may experience reopening anxiety.
 This post offers suggestions on how to navigate anxiety.

 Yesterday, the CDC released new guidance for fully vaccinated people in response to very encouraging real-world data about COVID-19 vaccines.
 To reflect this growing body of evidence, the CDC updated their guidance to recommend that: “fully vaccinated people can resume activities without wearing a mask or physically distancing, except where required by federal, state, local, … Continue reading Are we worried about the CDC’s new guidance for fully vaccinated people?